Obbaron/ampm-analysis/docs/PLOTTING.md

 Default `show_points=True` puts white-outlined markers at each measured combination so the visualization stays honest about which points are real and which are interpolated.

-Works best for **regular grids** (e.g., the JR299 5×4 DOE of speed × power).
+Works best for **regular grids** of speed × power parameters.
 Irregular sample patterns produce noticeable gaps in the contour.
-No line smoothing — the shape reflects your actual data.
+No line smoothing; the shape reflects the actual data.

 ## kde